jfalkenklous/osticket-prereqs/README.md

 <img width="1124" height="631" alt="image" src="https://github.com/user-attachments/assets/6f1d6493-2d84-4bd7-a5a5-fdbc0fbf42e3" />
 </p>
 <p>
 Download the osTicket installation files referenced from the Prerequisities section above.
-Once downloaded, unzip the files.
+Once downloaded, unzip the files onto your Desktop.
 Inside the folder, you should see the files as shown in the above image.
 </p>
 <br />